AltiV/MusixMatch-top-artists/README.md

 ### Installation & Running Application

-Download or clone the repository, and run the following code:
+Download or clone the repository, create an .env file as per .env.example specifications, and run the following code:

 ```
 $ npm install